-In Congressional hearing, tech giants face tough questioning over potential monopolies
+In congressional hearing, tech giants face tough questioning over potential monopolies

 Google's Adam Cohen said his company sends a lot of its traffic to rivals.

-Like Neguse, Congressman Hank Johnson of Georgia sounded particularly concerned about Facebook's market power.
+Like Neguse, Rep. Hank Johnson of Georgia sounded particularly concerned about Facebook's market power.

 "Each one of you occupy a unique and dominant position," he said, "but Facebook stands alone in terms of social media."